Find new potential

 Danfoss got a step closer to offering this service at one of its global Application Development Centres (ADC) in December 2016.
 The team included engineers from the European ADC, Danfoss IT, OEM Solutions Application, Danfoss Telematics Solutions and a major cloud service provider.

-In a series of feasibility tests with a working drum roller, an ADC demo vehicle, the group connected the machine remotely to a cloud computing platform via a web services communication tool (REST API).
-Danfoss Telematics Solutions (DTS) and Smart Analytics kits (PLUS+1® Controller with sensors) gathered data inside the drum roller in real time, transmitting it with a new DTS platform under development.
+In a series of feasibility tests with a working drum roller, an ADC demo vehicle.
+The group connected the machine remotely to a cloud computing platform via a web services communication tool (REST API).
+They use Danfoss Telematics Solutions (DTS) and Smart Analytics kits (PLUS+1® Controller with sensors).
+These gathered data inside the drum roller in real time, transmitting it with a new DTS platform under development.

 The team tested connectivity, data transfer, basic smart analytics and analysis capabilities.